fschmid56/EfficientAT_HEAR/README.md

 # Low-complexity Audio Embedding Extractors

 This repository aims to provide **low-complexity general-purpose audio embedding extractors (GPAEE)**.
-The corresponding paper [Low-complexity Audio Embedding Extractors](https://arxiv.org/pdf/2303.01879.pdf) is submitted to [Eusipco 2023](https://eusipco2023.org/).
+The corresponding paper [Low-complexity Audio Embedding Extractors](https://arxiv.org/pdf/2303.01879.pdf) is accepted to [Eusipco 2023](https://eusipco2023.org/).
 The models used as low-complexity GPAEE are pre-trained on AudioSet using Knowledge Distillation from Transformers.
-The pre-training is described in detail in the paper [Efficient Large-Scale Audio Tagging Via Transformer-To-CNN Knowledge Distillation](https://arxiv.org/pdf/2211.04772.pdf) accepted to [ICASSP 2023](https://2023.ieeeicassp.org/).
+The pre-training is described in detail in the paper [Efficient Large-Scale Audio Tagging Via Transformer-To-CNN Knowledge Distillation](https://arxiv.org/pdf/2211.04772.pdf) presented in [ICASSP 2023](https://2023.ieeeicassp.org/).
 The pre-trained models are available in the repository [EfficientAT](https://github.com/fschmid56/EfficientAT).

 GPAEEs have to process the high-dimensional raw audio signals only once, while shallow downstream classifiers can solve different audio tasks based on the extracted low-dimensional embeddings.